opentechinstitute/UnitedStatesofBroadband/Docs.md

 1. Query M-Lab data, case by time period, spatial joined to geometry in BQ
 2. Save to table
 3. Export table as CSV
-4. ogr2ogr SQL query to join data & shapefile to create geosjon with geometry and data
-5. tippecanoe to create mbtiles from geojson
+4. ogr2ogr to tippecanoe to create mbtiles from geojson
 6. Repeat for each geometry

 ### FCC Data